joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed: Some windows such as mplayer's windows can now be resized again.
 - Fixed translations in French and Italian in particular.
 - Fixed Incorrect snapping of windows in an MDI under Windows 10.
-- Fixed: Now on a blacklist, an empty title will be considered as a really empty title instead of 'any' title.
+- Fixed: Now on a blocklist, an empty title will be considered as a really empty title instead of 'any' title.
 You should use '*|class' to include all windows from a given class instead of just |class.
-This gives a more fine control over blacklist to the user.
+This gives a more fine control over blocklist to the user.
 - Fixed minor drawing problems when using FullWin=0

 ### AltDrag 1.23